 Being a parent to a spirited child has been a roller coaster of emotions.
 At times, it has caused me to feel like a failure in ways I never thought I would.
-What often scares me even more is knowing that my feelings of inadequacy are possibly effecting my child’s well-being.
+What often scares me even more is knowing that my feelings of inadequacy are possibly affecting my child’s well-being.
 It can be a vicious cycle of self-doubt and confusion, trying to figure out how to meet the needs of a spirited child.
 Often those needs do not fit into societal norms and therein lies the struggle; my child or the world he lives in?
 I wish it was not a choice that had to be made.

 Guilt, fear, shame and the second child